-Jan Lagerwall was born in Göteborg, Sweden, where he also had his higher education, at Chalmers University of Technology.
+Jan was born in Göteborg, Sweden, where he also had his higher education, at Chalmers University of Technology.
 He obtained his M.Sc. degree in Engineering Physics in 1997 (thesis title:

 Optical Implementation of Neural Networks for Pattern Recognition), after which he continued with his doctoral studies in Materials Science at the same university.
 In 2000 he obtained his Licentiate of Technology (thesis title: